ricardojoserf/p-invoke.net/README.md

-# pinvoke.net
+# p-invoke.net

-This website contains most of the P/Invoke definitions from the now offline [pinvoke.net](http://pinvoke.net/), adding the link to the Microsoft documentation for each one.
+This repository contains most of the P/Invoke definitions from the now offline [pinvoke.net](http://pinvoke.net/), adding the link to the Microsoft documentation for each one.

-You can find the Github repository with all these files [here](https://github.com/ricardojoserf/pinvoke.net).
+The Gitbook is available at [https://p-invoke.net/](https://p-invoke.net/).

 ---------------